al3v/JWT-Auth/README.md

    - Next, we will log in to the authentication server using the `/login` method.
    - We will provide the username and password.
 The authentication server will hash the provided password and compare it with the stored hashed password.
    - If the hashed passwords match, the server will issue an access token and a refresh token.
 These tokens are created using the secrets stored in the `.env` file.

+### Step 6: Configuration for Authentication and Token Validation Servers

+1. **Servers Setup:**
+   - We will have two servers: `authServer.js` (for authentication) and `validateToken.js` (for token validation).
+Both servers will use the same secrets stored in the `.env` file.
+   - If these servers run as microservices, it's crucial to have the same `.env` file in each microservice container.
+This ensures consistent token validation across services.
+   - **Security Note:** The `.env` file contains sensitive information and should be treated as a secret.